 There are thousands of data center automation tools targeting different processes and different needs.
 While application dependency mapping tools set the stage, other automation tools can make other parts of that journey possible.
 This can include automation tools for microsegmentation, virtual machine management provisioning and orchestration, parts management, business rule automation, location, integrations, and more.

 The goal is to provide ongoing future-proofing insights through the development, orchestration, execution, monitoring, and maintenance of data center processes without human intervention.
 These automation tools can guide a hybrid multi-cloud strategy and environments to make the best application-centric choices for defined business outcomes.

 Improved operation, agility, and costs for the development, access, and configuration of applications are at the heart of every data center transformation strategy.
 A targeted and successful transformation strategy relies on understanding the nature, configuration, and dependencies of all assets in the data center, the cloud, and at the edge.

 Faddom helps organizations worldwide with cloud migrations and data center transformation strategies by mapping their entire hybrid IT environments — both in the cloud and on premise — in as little as one hour.
-Just start a free trial to the right!
+Just start a free trial today!